 3. Boarding School Replaces Negative Influences with Positive Ones

 I’m always awed by the positive impact role models can make in a troubled kid’s life.
 I’ve seen drug dealers become ballet dancers or athletes once they were given access to positive role models and mentors.
 Teenagers crave adults that they can look up to.
-Counselors and older peers at boarding school often fill this need and offer kids a chance to make better choices.
+Counselors and older peers at boarding schools often fill this need and offer kids a chance to make better choices.

-Alternatives to Boarding School
+Alternatives to Boarding Schools

 Change of Environment

-Removing your kid from a negative environment can also be achieved by temporarily moving homes or sending her off to briefly live somewhere else with adult supervision—an aunt or uncle, a cousin, or friend will do.
+Removing your kid from a hostile environment can also be achieved by temporarily moving homes or sending her off to briefly live somewhere else with adult supervision—an aunt or uncle, a cousin, or a friend will do.
 This may seem ridiculous (I can feel my colleagues rolling their eyes!), but when negative influences are out of control, this can be a quick fix until professional help is secured.

 Social Action Programs